Duration: 2 Years

 5 GCSE grades at 4 or above, including a grade 4 in English Language and Literature.

-This course involves studying a range of heritage and contemporary texts from the English literary canon.
+This course involves studying a range of heritage and contemporary texts from the English literary canon, including poetry, prose and plays.

-The two-year A Level course is comprised of three elements assessed over two written exams and one independent coursework project:
+This two-year A Level course is assessed over two written exams and two critical essays:

 This course could complement other Advanced Level courses or lead onto Higher Education in English Literature Studies, or other Higher Education courses.
 With further training, you could go into a job related to English Literature Studies, such as a teacher, journalist or author.